Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 | Fancy Welcome Message                                  |     3      |            4            |
 | Responsiveness                                         |     3      |            4            |

-Below are the additional functions that can improve the website however not mandatory to achieve user's and owner's goals, that are currently set up.
-Some aren't implemented due to a lack of my current skills and knowledge and some due to lack of time.
+Below are the additional functions that can improve the website, however, these are not mandatory to achieve current user's and owner's goals.
+Some are not implemented due to a lack of my current skills & knowledge and some due to lack of time.

 | Opportunity                                            | Importance | Viability / Feasibility |
 | :----------------------------------------------------- | :--------: | :---------------------: |